DBRetina/DBRetina/docs/docs/usage/dbretina_bipartite.md

 The original or a filtered pairwise TSV file.

-<span class="cmd"> --group1 PATH        group1 single-column supergroups file  [required] </span>
+<span class="cmd"> --group1 PATH        group1 single-column supergroups file </span>

 A single-column file with the group1 supergroups.

-<span class="cmd"> --group2 PATH        group2 single-column supergroups file  [required] </span>
+<span class="cmd"> --group2 PATH        group2 single-column supergroups file </span>

 A single-column file with the group2 supergroups.

+<span class="cmd"> --gmt1 PATH          GMT file 1 </span>

+A GMT file with the group1 supergroups.

+<span class="cmd"> --gmt2 PATH          GMT file 2 </span>

+A GMT file with the group2 supergroups.

+!!! warning
+      <b>You can't use combination of gmt files and single-column group files, the command accepts only one type of input.</b>

 <span class="cmd"> -m, --metric TEXT    select from ['containment', 'ochiai', 'jaccard', 'pvalue']  [required] </span>

-The similarity metric that will be used to create the bipartite graph.
+The similarity metric that will be used to color the bipartite graph.

+<span class="cmd"> --no-plot            do not plot the bipartite graph </span>

+Sometimes graphs are very large, better not to plot them.

 <span class="cmd"> -o, --output TEXT    output prefix  [required] </span>